bior12/The-Farmers-Table/SMS_Campaigns/sms_readme.md

 Offer:

+1. "Enjoy [special offer] reserve with the link below!"
 1. "Enjoy [special offer] until the end of the month"
 1. "🎉 Join us for [ special offer ] until the end of the month"
 1. " Join us for [ special offer ] until the end of the month"

 Signoff:

+1. "📲 [link]"
 1. "📲 Text RESERVE to book your table now!"
 1. "🍽️ text RESERVE to book your table now!"
 1. "text RESERVE to book your table now!"